Vishal12328/Kanban-Table/README.md

 - Allow priorities and sorting by priority (High, Medium, Low)
 #### Process:
 1. I have created 3 lists named todo_list ,in_progress_list ,done_list so that when the task is given it will be added to the required specific list.
+2. for the movement of the tasks between statuses i have created a loop so that it finds the task in the specific status and then removes it from that status and adds it to the new status given by the user.